leastprivilege/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     dotnet sln add .\src\IdentityServer\IdentityServer.csproj

 .. note:: The protocol used in this Template is ``http`` and the port is set to 5000 when running on Kestrel or a random one on IISExpress.
 You can change that in the ``Properties\launchSettings.json`` file.
 However, all of the quickstart instructions will assume you use the default port on Kestrel as well as the ``http`` protocol, which is sufficient for local development.
+You should not run identity server ``http`` in a production enviroment ``http`` should only be used for testing.

 Defining an API Resource